reproducible-reporting/stepup-core/docs/advanced_topics/pools.md

 ```

 Initially, the `./plan.py` step and two `sleep+echo` commands are running in parallel.
-Despite the fact that there are four workers,
+Despite having four workers,
-the third `sleep+echo` is only started after the previous two.
+the third `sleep+echo` is only started after the previous two have finished.

-## Try the following
+## Try the Following

 - Run `stepup -n -w4` again without making changes.
-  Skipping of steps is never subject to pool size restrictions.
+  Skipping of steps requires some computation and comparison of hashes,
-  (It does require some computation and comparison of hashes,
+  which is done by worker processes.
-  which is done by the worker processes.)
+  However, these hash computations are never subject to pool size restrictions.

 - Change the pool size to `1` or `3` and verify that the output matches your expectations.
-  When you try this, StepUp will keep skipping steps.
+  When you try this, StepUp will continue skipping steps.
   To forcibly re-execute steps, you have two options:

     1. Remove the file `.stepup/workflow.mpk.xz` and start StepUp.
-    2. Run StepUp interactively (wihout `-n`) and use the `f` key to start the workflow from scratch.
+    2. Run StepUp interactively (without `-n`) and use the `f` key to start the workflow from scratch.